Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 Historian Adam Hochschild, in his book King Leopold’s Ghost (1998), calls this “one of the greatest humanitarian disasters of the 20th century.

-2. The Corvée System – French West & Equatorial Africa.
+2. The Corvée System – French West and Equatorial Africa.

 Countries Affected: Senegal, Mali, Burkina Faso, Côte d’Ivoire, Chad, Gabon, Congo-Brazzaville from 1900 – 1946.

-Poor living conditions, disease, and exhaustion caused at least 17,000 deaths.
+Poor living conditions, disease, and exhaustion caused about 17,000 deaths.

 Historian Charles Becker (2001) documents that mortality was 1 in every 8 workers.